 We have substantial manufacturing operations in Israel, where we benefit from the government's grant and tax incentive programs.
-These programs have contributed substantially to our growth and profitability.
-For the year ended December 31, 2008, net revenues from products manufactured in Israel accounted for 18% of our net revenues.
+These programs have contributed substantially, predominantly in previous years, to our growth and profitability.
+For the year ended December 31, 2009, net revenues from products manufactured in Israel accounted for 20% of our net revenues.